FOR ANXIETY PATIENTS

 WHAT PREPARATIONS DOES IT NEED BEFORE TREATMENT UNDER GENERAL ANESTHESIA?
 PREPARATION STEP BY STEP:

-The results must be sent in advance to the medical team for evaluation.
+- The results must be sent in advance to the medical team for evaluation.
 The laboratory examination should be carried out no more than two weeks before the scheduled dental treatment under general anaesthesia.
-The following values must be examined:

 WHAT DOES GENERAL ANESTHESIA COST?

 The general anaesthesia is billed per hour.
-General anaesthesia costs £244 per commenced hour.
+You can find the cost in pur pricelist on our website.
 The price includes the tariff for the anaesthetist, anaesthesia assistance, medicine use, recovery room use, specialist nurse.

 WHOM DO WE RECOMMEND TREATMENT UNDER GENERAL ANESTHESIA?

 First and foremost, we recommend treatment under general anaesthesia in case of major surgical interventions, when, for example, six implants are placed at once and possibly also bone or sinus lift is done.

 Likewise, we recommend anxious patients dental treatment under general anaesthesia or due to anatomic causes, such as severe gagging.

 WHAT SHOULD BE KEPT IN MIND BEFORE AND AFTER GENERAL ANESTHESIA?